paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 ##### UICanvasGroupAlphaListener
 By adding a canvas group to any GameObject inside a canvas, we can change the transparency (alpha) for all GameObjects inside the hierarchy.

-This listener, when added to the same GameObject, monitors a Float custom asset and change the canvas group transparency accordingly.
+This listener, when added to the same GameObject, monitors a Float custom asset and change the canvas group transparency.
 I find it useful to fade panels in and out.

 ##### UIImageFillListener
 Images in fill mode make good health and stamina bars.
-Rather than code them separately for each requirement in each project, create a Float custom asset.
+Rather than code them for each requirement in each project, create a Float custom asset.
 Use this listener to change the fill amount on the upper image.
-You can even consider making the Float persistent so that it does not change if the game restarts.
+You can even consider making the Float persistent so it does not change if the game restarts.

 ##### UITextListener
 Because it is a `StringListener`, `UITextListener` can accept any custom asset and display the `ToString()` conversion.
 Just drop it on to any game object that has a Text component, and you can change the value from anywhere.